paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-031-marine-mammal-protection.md

   (F) The Secretary shall amend the take reduction plan and implementing regulations as necessary to meet the requirements of this section, in accordance with the procedures in this section for the issuance of such plans and regulations.

-(8) Where the human-caused mortality and serious injury from a strategic stock is estimated to be less than the potential biological removal level established under [section 1386 of this title](./chapter-031-marine-mammal-protection.md#section-1386) for such stock and such stock interacts with a fishery listed under subsection (c)(1)(A)(i) or (ii) of this section, or for any marine mammal stocks which interact with a commercial fishery listed under subsection (c)(1)(A)(i) of this section for which the Secretary has made a determination under paragraph (1), the following procedures shall apply in the development of the take reduction plan for such stock:
+(8) Where the human-caused mortality and serious injury from a strategic stock is estimated to be less than the potential biological removal level established under [section 1386 of this title](./chapter-031-marine-mammal-protection.md#section-1386) for such stock and such stock interacts with a fishery listed under subsection (c)(1)(A)(i) or (ii), or for any marine mammal stocks which interact with a commercial fishery listed under subsection (c)(1)(A)(i) for which the Secretary has made a determination under paragraph (1), the following procedures shall apply in the development of the take reduction plan for such stock:

   (A)